rdelfin/pe_mentorship/week_2/ex_1.md

 operations.
 This doesn't work out in practice for a lot of things, but for your terminal programs, this is the basic philosophy of how they were designed.

-Let's first talk about a little program called `grep`. `grep` lets you search through files.
+Let's first talk about a little program called `grep`.
+It lets you search through files.
 If you run `grep --help`, you can see:
 ```bash
 [me@7d5a40e91479 ~]$ grep --help